Research interests

 2021

-2017graduated Sana Ikli defended her thesis around the Aircraft Landing Problem, entitled “Méthodes exactes et heuristiques pour l’ordonnancement des atterrissages d’avions”
+2017thesisgraduated Sana Ikli defended her thesis around the Aircraft Landing Problem, entitled “Méthodes exactes et heuristiques pour l’ordonnancement des atterrissages d’avions”

-(collaboration with ENAC and ISAE-SUPAERO).
+(collaboration with Marcel Mongeau, Catherine Mancel, ENAC and Emmanuel Rachelson ISAE-SUPAERO)

 Student assignments